omaraflak/wave_function_collapse/README.md

 * `constraints` is the concatenation of `up`, `right`, `bottom`, and `left` constraints
     * Each of these constraints is a string of some arbitrary size, as long as all 4 constraints have the same size.
 Therefore, `len(constraints) % 4 == 0`.
     * These constraints will act as sockets to decide which tiles can be plugged to other tiles
+* Each image in the set will be rotated 3 times to produce more images

 # Sample Output